amudide/multiplication/README.md

 When c is the product of primes, the algorithm computes a*b (mod p_i) for all i and combines the solutions using the Chinese Remainder Theorem (CRT).

-In the general case, the algorithm exploits primitive roots, multiplicative order and the Chinese Remainder Theorem (CRT) simultaneously.
+In the general case, the algorithm exploits primitive roots, multiplicative order and CRT simultaneously.

 <p align="center">
   <img src="https://github.com/amudide/multiplication/blob/main/figure.png" alt="Figure"/>